se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Like any other framework/library, Angular has its share of disadvantages.

-1. **Steep Learning curve** - Angular requires you to learn many concepts, such as directives, modules, components, services and many more.
+1. **Steep Learning Curve** - Angular requires you to learn many concepts, such as directives, modules, components, services and many more.
 The large number of new concepts can be confusing to newcomers.
 Additionally, Angular requires you to learn a new language, TypeScript.

 2. **Opinionated Framework** - Angular is opinionated about how you structure your code.
 This means that Angular provides you defaults for building applications.
 For instance, there are in-built services to perform data fetching, state management and much more.
 It is also opinionated about the development language as it requires you to use TypeScript.<br/>